u-blox/ubxlib/port/platform/common/automation/README.md

 ...where `0` is the instance you want to run (in this case Lint), `c:\temp` is a temporary working directory (replace as appropriate), `c:\projects\ubxlib_priv` the location of the root of this repo (replace as appropriate) and `debug.log` a place to write the detailed trace information.

-If you are trying to locally run a test which talks to real hardware you will also need to locally edit the file `u_connection.py` to override the debugger serial number and/or COM port the scripts would use for that board on the automated test system.
-For local testing, assuming you only have one board connected, locate the entry for the instance you plan to run in the top of that file and set `serial_port` to the port the board appears as on your local machine and set `debugger` (if present) to `None`.
+If you are trying to run locally a test which talks to real hardware you will also need to edit the file `u_connection.py` to override the debugger serial number and/or COM port the scripts would use for that board on the automated test system.
+Assuming you only have one board connected to your PC, locate the entry for the instance you plan to run in the top of that file; there set `serial_port` to the port the board appears as on your local machine and set `debugger` (if present) to `None`.
 For instance, to run instance 16 locally you might open that file and change:

 ```
-                   # Instance 16, NRF52, SARA-R410M-02B
+                   # Instance 16, NRF52
                    {"lock": None, "serial_port": "COM7", "debugger": "683920969",
                     "swo_port": u_utils.JLINK_SWO_PORT + 1},
 ```